home-assistant/addons/deconz/README.md

 If you are using macOS, you are in luck, since VNC is built-in.
 Open the spotlight search and enter: `vnc://hassio.local:5900`

+## Upgrading RaspBee and ConBee firmware

+This add-on allows you to upgrade your firmware straight from the Phoscon web interface with ease.

+Go to "Settings -> Gateway" and click the upgrade button.

+However, some USB sticks (like the Aeotec Z-Wave sticks), can interfere with the upgrade process, causing the firmware upgrade to fail silently.
+If you end up with the same firmware version as before you started the upgrade, consider unplugging the other sticks and try again.

 ## Advanced debug output control

 Hidden controls are added to the add-on to allow control over the debug